-I’m currently working on a project Success of Books and Authors in collaboration with Burcu Yucesoy, Onur Varol, Prof Tina Eliassi-Rad and Prof Albert-László Barabási.
+I worked on a project Success of Books and Authors in collaboration with Burcu Yucesoy, Onur Varol, Prof Tina Eliassi-Rad and Prof Albert-László Barabási.
 We are interested in why some books and authors become successful.

-We recently published our first paper in this project in EPJ Data Science.
+Our first paper in this project in EPJ Data Science.
 We analzed the New York Times Bestseller data and found a lot of interesting pattern in it.
 We also have an interactive visualization website and it’s fun to play with!

 Started as a course project, I initially collaborated with Syed Haque trying to understand music from the sheet music purely.
 We built the one-step note transition matrix for music pieces and use these matrices to cluster music; we found the matrices themselves are very distinct for Bach’s Fugue and the clusters we found aligns with music era.
 Check our paper!